cloudposse/github-status-updater/README.md

 ###

-Then create a Pull Request for the branch.

-The CI environment `my-ci` gets a notification from GitHub, downloads the branch, starts the build, and updates the build status to `pending` with target URL `https://my-ci.com/build/1` by executing the following command to update the status of the last commit (`ref XXXXXXXXXXXXXXX`)
+When you create a Pull Request for the branch, `my-ci` gets a notification from GitHub, starts the build, and updates the build status to `pending` by executing the following command to update the status of the last commit (`ref XXXXXXXXXXXXXXX`)

 ```sh
 ./dist/bin/github-status-updater \